Can Language Models Teach Weaker Agents? Teacher Explanations Improve Students via Personalization: Introduction

 \looseness-1 We answer RQ1 by assuming that the teacher intervenes on random data points in four different settings: using a human or LLM teacher, and, when the teacher is an LLM, using an LLM student that is either weaker or stronger than its teacher (\cref{sec:rq1}).
 Across three different reasoning tasks (StrategyQA, GSM8k, and CommonsenseQA) and two different model families (Flan-T5 and LLaMA), we observe that (1) teacher LLMs can effectively intervene on student reasoning, improving student performance on the end task, and (2) more intervention typically leads to a monotonic increase in student performance, though model teachers are not as good as human teachers.
 Fig. \ref{fig:main_fig} shows the intervention process and the two student prompts (in the right part of Fig. \ref{fig:main_fig}) that are used to generate predictions.

 RQ2 explores how to intelligently select which data points to explain for the student model, in order to improve teaching efficiency (\cref{sec:rq2}).
-Leveraging Theory of Mind, we develop an Intervention Function wherein the teacher builds a \emph{mental model} of the student's reasoning process, with the goal of intervening only on samples that are most likely to maximize student performance.
-In particular, we propose an Intervention Function based on Expected Utility, in which the teacher first estimates the utility of an intervention by simulating the student's prediction pre-intervention (without intervention) and post-intervention (with intervention), then constructs a rank ordering of the samples according to this utility (see the middle part of Fig. \ref{fig:main_fig}).
+Past work in cognitive science also considers teaching efficiency in young children by deciding what to teach by maximizing the learner’s expected utility of learning~\citep{bridgers2020young}.
+With a similar motivation, we develop an Intervention Function that is inspired from the principle of a teacher having a Theory of Mind.
+In particular, the teacher builds a \emph{mental model} of the student's reasoning process, with the goal of intervening only on samples that are most likely to maximize student performance.
+Our Intervention Function is based on Expected Utility, in which the teacher first estimates the utility of an intervention by simulating the student's prediction pre-intervention (without intervention) and post-intervention (with intervention), then constructs a rank ordering of the samples according to this utility (see the middle part of Fig. \ref{fig:main_fig}).
 The teacher builds this mental model in a few-shot manner, only assuming access to the student's predictions pre- and post-intervention for a few samples.
-We demonstrate that our proposed Intervention Function based on Expected Utility (1) outperforms other baseline Intervention Functions, (2) enables weaker LLMs to teach stronger ones, unlike with random intervention in RQ1, and (3) improves student performance when the teacher is not 100\% accurate.
+We demonstrate that our proposed Intervention Function based on Expected Utility (1) outperforms other baseline Intervention Functions, (2) improves student performance when the teacher is not 100\% accurate, and (3) enables weaker LLMs to teach stronger ones, unlike with random intervention in RQ1.